-- 1. Children and adolescents with diabetes: - should be encouraged to engage in daily moderate or intensive physical activity; - should regularly participate in physical education classes; - may practise sports similarly to children without diabetes. - 2.
-Recommendations regarding physical activity and practising sports are presented in Chapter 7 and Annex 7.
+- 1. Children and adolescents with diabetes: - should be encouraged to engage in daily moderate or intensive physical activity lasting for at least 60 minutes; - should regularly participate in physical education classes; - may practice sports, including extreme sports, similarly to children without diabetes. - 2.
+Recommendations regarding physical activity and practising sports are presented in chapter 7 and Annex 7.